yunjiali/yeoman-angularjs-sailsjs-skeleton-setup-guide/README.md

           }
       }
 ```
-* If you want to setup https and redirect http to https (allow only http), use the followin configuration (see [this answer use 301 redirect](http://serverfault.com/questions/250476/how-to-force-or-redirect-to-ssl-in-nginx)):
+* If you want to setup https and redirect http to https (allow only https), use the followin configuration (see [this answer use 301 redirect](http://serverfault.com/questions/250476/how-to-force-or-redirect-to-ssl-in-nginx)):
 ```
 		server {
 		    listen      80;